ShortlistShortlistedRemoved from shortlist 136

 The following charts are provided to give you an idea of how some of the key specs of the Briggs & Stratton Q6500 QuietPower compare to generators of similar power (between 4500 and 5500 W).

 - As for its weight, the Briggs & Stratton Q6500 QuietPower weighs only 139 pounds, making it one of the lighter generators in the 4500-5500 rated wattage category.
-In terms of weight, one of the champions in their power range is the Genmax GM6000XiE, standing at just 106.9 lbs.
+If you are concerned by weight, one of the champions in the above-mentioned power range is the WEN GN5600, with a dry weight of just 103.6 pounds.

 Here's a list of the most popular specific comparisons: